spiral/docs/framework/memory.md

  > Application memory must never be used to store users data.

 ## Practical Example
-Let's view an example of a service used to index available classes to compute some behaviour (operations):
+Let's view an example of a service used to analyze available classes to compute some behaviour (operations):

 ```php
 abstract class Operation